 Where can I find an apartment?
 How can I see a doctor?
 Which classes should I register for?
 To help settle in, first-year students and seniors form small groups to aid in navigating the early stages of the Global MBA journey.
 Whether you’re a local or international student, the support group is there to get your questions answered and help acclimate to life at NTU.

 National Taiwan University offers an incredibly wide range of activities to participate in outside the classroom.
 With over 400 student-run clubs there is undoubtedly something for everyone.
-From hiking, to cooking, martial arts, or music, you’re sure to find something to pique your interest!
+From hiking to cooking, martial arts, or music, you’re sure to find something to pique your interest!
 NTU also provides an exceptional platform for professional development.
-Students have opportunities to attend seminars and networking events with top researches and business magnates from Taiwan as well as the international community.
+Students have opportunities to attend seminars and networking events with top researchers and business magnates from Taiwan as well as the international community.